Cristel Gomez Espinoza: Early life

 Cristel Gomez Espinoza (also known and Kristel) was born on 5 January 1995 in La Cuesta, Costa Rica.
 Her father is Alberto Gómez Calderón, a notorious drug kingpin who was known for helping smuggle drugs from South America to North America through the Panama border.
 The family lived in a modest house despite their apparent wealth in order to evade suspicion.
 She is said to have been exposed to the drug trafficking trade from a very young age, having dropped out of school before high school to assist her father with the family drug business.

 In 2009, when she was 13, her father was kidnapped by a rival gang and held for ransom for 6 months before a $500,000 payment was made for his release.

 She gave birth to two children as a teenager.
 Her first child, a girl, was born in 2011 when Gomez was 15 years old.
 Her 2nd child, a boy, was born in March 2013 when Gomez was 17 years old.
-Both children have the same father.
+Both children from different fathers.

 Gomez underwent several plastic surgeries to enhance her appearance, starting with breast implants in 2014.
 In addition to implants, she underwent procedures for rhinoplasty, and lip fillers.